 New Jersey lies at the heart of a giant metropolitan area stretching from Boston to Washington, D.C.
 To take advantage of this unique position, New Jersey's highways, buses, and rail service provides businesses with a responsive and reliable transportation system that moves people and goods.
+To ensure such a system's effectiveness, the fiscal 2016 recommendation for the Transportation Trust Fund (TTF) is \$1.28 billion.
+The Commission's recommendation reflects a debt service need that comports with the fiscal 2014 Debt Report.
+Subsequent to this recommendation, a one-time savings from prior year balances was utilized to offset a portion the TTF debt service amount, as reflected in the fiscal 2016 Governor's Detailed Budget.

-To ensure such a system's effectiveness, the fiscal 2015 recommendation for the Transportation Trust Fund (TTF) is \$1.26 billion.
-The funds are derived from the constitutional dedications of motor fuel taxes and the petroleum products gross receipts tax, as well as a portion of the sales tax, toll road authority contributions and certain motor vehicle and insurance surcharge fees.
+Funding is derived from the constitutional dedications of motor fuel taxes and the petroleum products gross receipts tax, as well as a portion of the sales tax, toll road authority contributions and certain motor vehicle and insurance surcharge fees.
 Such funds, in combination with federal funds, will pay for debt service on bonds issued by the Transportation Trust Fund Authority and for capital improvements to the State's highway and mass transit systems.